 3rd Sept.
-Great Britain declared war against Germany.
+1939 Great Britain declared war against Germany.
 10th Sept.
 Canada declares war against Germany.
 All ranks eagerly awaited the call to mobilize.
 The composition of the 1st and 2nd Divisions was announced from Ottawa.
-The officers were given to understand that it was intended the QOR together with the GGFG of Ottawa and the GG of Montreal, were form a brigade to be sent to BC.
+The officers were given to understand that it was intended the QOR together with the GGFG of Ottawa and the GG of Montreal, form a brigade to be sent to BC.
 The change of attitude by Japan caused the abandonment of this idea.
 Disappointed but undaunted the Regiment settled down to a winter’s work.
 All uniforms were turned in.
 The officers alone parade in uniform.
 On Sept 30th the annual classification shoot was held at Long Branch.
 A Regimental School, under Capt WT Barnard, was started for partial qualification to the rank of Lieutenant and Sergeant.
 Some twenty officers and forty-five Other Ranks attended three nights a week until March.
 During the winter and spring a great many men transferred to mobilized units of the CASF by efficient organization and intensified recruiting however, the Regiment maintained its strength.
 The direction given by the OC, LCol I M Macdonell MBE, VD, and the adjutant, Major ER Purvis, DSO, deserves the highest praise.

 Preliminary organization and the medical boarding of officers and orderly room personnel.

 TORONTO · 7 JUNE 1940

 Medical boarding of NPAM commenced with A Company.
 Progress slow as extra typewriters did not arrive until late in the afternoon, and some twenty clerks and orderlies had to document themselves before starting in on general documentation.

 TORONTO · 8 June 1940

 TORONTO · 9 June 1940